release-flow/release-flow/CONTRIBUTING.md

 ## Release process

-(These are mainly notes for the maintainer, if you are contributing you won't need to worry about this)
+(These are mainly notes for the maintainer, if you are contributing a PR you won't need to worry about this)

 The release process is driven by [release-it](https://github.com/release-it/release-it).
 First you create a draft GitHub release locally by using `release-it`, then you publish the release through the GitHub web UI.

 To create a draft release:

-1. On your local computer, checkout the `master` branch.
+1. On your local computer, checkout the `main` branch.
 2. Update the [changelog](./CHANGELOG.md).
 3. Run `npm run release` with the options you want, then follow the prompts.
 The two most useful options are `--dry-run` and `--preRelease=alpha` (or whatever the pre-release version is).
 Note that you need to add `--` before any release-it